marshmallow-code/marshmallow/docs/why.rst

 Class-based schemas allow for code reuse and configuration.
 -----------------------------------------------------------

 Unlike `Flask-RESTful`_, which uses dictionaries to define output schemas, marshmallow uses classes.
 This allows for easy code reuse and configuration.
-It also allows for powerful means for configuring and extending schemas, such as adding :ref:`post-processing and error handling behavior <extending>`.
+It also allows for powerful means for configuring and extending schemas, such as adding :doc:`post-processing and error handling behavior <extending>`.

 Consistency meets flexibility.
 ------------------------------